 Having a property that’s been on the market for an extended period could mean that there are some underlying issues with the house or that the seller has refused to negotiate on the asking price.
 Whatever the issue, ask your realtor why they think the house isn’t selling.

 What’s the real estate market like in the area?

 Realtors see a lot of growth and decline in their job.
-Throughout the home buying process, your agent should be aware of the growth and decline trends in the area and be intimately knowledgeable with the neighborhood you’re looking at.
+Throughout the home buying process, your agent should be aware of the growth and decline trends in the area and be intimately knowledgeable about the neighborhood you’re looking for.
 Ask your real estate agent about the community, especially if there’s any concern that the area may decrease in desirability.

 For example, nobody wants to move into a neighborhood that’s dealing with a lot of foreclosures, especially if you’re planning on selling your home in the future.
 Consistent neighborhood improvement and small business activity can all point to a neighborhood’s potential growth.
 Your agent can give you advice on whether you’re making a solid investment based on any local housing market trends and economic factors that affect home values.